univention/common-helm/pytest-helm/docs/usage.md

 `pytest-helm` it also includes the `helm-test-harness` package.
 It should be set up in the Gitlab CI configuration and in the Docker Compose setup.

+The project `common-helm` does provide a `uv` based Python environment which shall be used to run the tests.

 ### Gitlab CI